Keyhole-Koro/PoliTopicsDataCollection/doc/terraform-localstack.md

    Saving to `tfplan` keeps the apply reproducible.

 > LocalStack's community image still lacks API Gateway v2 HTTP API emulation.
-The `tfvars/localstack.tfvars` profile sets `enable_http_api = false` so Terraform skips those resources locally.
-You'll still get the Lambda + S3 + DynamoDB stack, and you can re-enable the HTTP API when targeting AWS or LocalStack Pro.
+The `tfvars/localstack.tfvars` profile sets `enable_http_api = false`, so Terraform skips the API Gateway resources locally.
+Use LocalStack Pro or AWS to deploy the HTTP API.

 5. **Apply the planned changes**: